 If you find yourself resisting the idea of breaking things down, you might want to jump ahead to the impatient and dismissing things section and/or the self criticism section.

-Your Brain is Jumping 10 Steps Ahead and Starting There
+ADHD and Overwhelmed Reason #4: Your Brain is Jumping 10 Steps Ahead

 Try this to help you dial it back to the first, most basic step: